What Are Pork Rinds and How Are They Made?

 Pork Rind Nutrition and the Keto Diet

-Whether or not you're on the keto diet, be sure to keep in mind the potential negative health consequences of consuming high quantities of fried foods.
+Whether or not you're on the keto diet, be sure to keep in mind the potential health consequences of consuming high quantities of fried foods.

 How to Eat Pork Rinds